Monday, November 27, 2023

 Before individuals internalize their mortality, they may lead lives characterized by certain common themes:

 1. Invincibility and Risk-Taking: The perception of invincibility often prevails at the young age when getting old and dying is something that happens to others, leading to risk-taking behavior.
-The consequences may seem distant, and life becomes a daring adventure.
+The consequences of being may seem distant, and life becomes a daring adventure.

 2. Superficial Pursuits: Pursuits may lean toward superficial, materialistic, and hedonistic goals, such as the relentless pursuit of wealth, fame, and momentary pleasures.